 - Make the area inhospitable to insects, which can kill your plants and infiltrate buildings

 Use a trimmer to keep the lawn edges neatly so that the area looks both professional and fantastic.
 For other plants, monitor their growth, and remove seasonal plants when they are past their prime.
 Consider planting a variety of seasonal and perennial plants that bloom and ripen at different times, so your garden always looks fresh.

 For the Pros

 Caring for your yard should be a treat.
 These maintenance tasks are simple, for the most part.
-But, when you do what you can, and let the professionals do the rest, you get the look you want for your outdoor landscape, without all the hassle.
+But, when you do what you can, and let the landscape contractors do the rest, you get the look you want for your outdoor landscape, without all the hassle.